Have you considered starting an online business or taking your existing brick-and-mortar company online? You couldn’t have picked a better time.

 Compress Large Images

 One of the major reasons for a slow loading page is large image files.
-You can use compression tools such as Website Planet or Smush to reduce these files.
+Compression tools such as Website Planet or Smush can reduce these files.

 Optimise Your HTML